You’ll love my easy, quick, crushed pineapple upside down cake made with a boxed yellow cake mix in just 30 minutes time!

 Although I’ve always loved how a traditional pineapple upside down cake looks with the pretty sliced pineapples and maraschino cherries in the center, I gotta admit I’ve not always been a fan of it for practicality purposes.

-I mean have you ever been SO excited to get a slice of pineapple upside down cake only to be extremely disappointed when you only got just a couple measly pieces of pineapple on your slice of cake?
+I mean have you ever been SO excited to get a slice of pineapple upside down cake only to be disappointed when you only got just a couple measly pieces of pineapple on your slice of cake?

 I have.
 And let me tell you, it’s heartbreaking.